Are you looking for cornstarch substitute? First, you need to know about what is cornstarch?

 The starch of corn found in the endosperm of corn kernels is ground to make a fine powder.
 It is a very common ingredient for cooking and baking.
 It is used for thickening soups, stews, sauces, and custards.

 It is also used by manufacturers of processed cheese and yogurt as a thickening agent.
 Apart from being used as a thickener it is also widely used in frying to make extra crispy fried stuff.

-Cornstarch is the main ingredient of marinades of stir-fried meat or seafood, especially in Chinese cuisines.
-In baking, cornstarch is used to create the extra tender crumb.
-It is also used to thicken ice creams without using egg yolks.
+Maize (corn) starch is the main ingredient of marinades of stir-fried meat or seafood, especially in Chinese cuisines.
+In baking, it is used to create the extra tender crumb and also used to thicken ice creams without using egg yolks.

 Cornstarch does not provide any significant health benefits.
 It has no vitamins or minerals.